What is the purpose of the Charitable Trust Stabilization Fund?

 Illinois State Treasurer Michael Frerichs, Co-Chair

-Jody Adler, Designee for Illinois Attorney General Lisa Madigan, Co-Chair
+Erica Spangler Raz, Designee for Illinois Attorney General Kwame Raoul, Co-Chair

-Franciso Menchaca, Designee for the Illinois Department of Financial and Professional Regulations
+Hunter Wiggins, Designee for the Illinois Department of Financial and Professional Regulation

 Emilia DiMenco, Appointee